hirakata-farm/GeoGlyphRail/README.md

 Overview

+Geoglyph project uses WebGL technology.
-This project to run a train on a virtual globe
+We aim to simulate the movement of railroads and cars on a virtual globe.

 # Demo ( Hompage )